 More Detailed Fall 2020 Safe Return Plan Released

 A more detailed plan describing how Worcester State will welcome back students this fall was recently released and is now posted to the Safe Return 2020 website.
-In addition to providing specifics on what safety precautions are being planned to protect the health of the entire Worcester State community, the report addresses the mechanism of blended academic programs, and lays out how the . . .
+In addition to providing specifics on . . .